web-dev-101/class-materials/README.md

-# week1
+# Week 1

-Slides from our first week
+Slides from our first week.